ispeters/async_scope/asyncscope.md

   +==:+==:+==:+==:+==:+
   |1  |6  |2  |1  |2  |
   +---+---+---+---+---+

-  SA: I was not permitted to ask questions about the poll
 - Update the words of power regarding how various parts of the proposed types interact with the C++ memory model.

 ## R7